SaltusDev/saltus-framework/README.md

-You can use this framework in your plugin to easily create Custom Post Types, Taxonomies, Metaboxes and Settings pages.
+# Saltus Framework
+Framework to help you develop WordPress plugins that are based on Custom Post Types.

+Built to make things easier and faster for developers with different skills.
+Add metaboxes, settings pages and other enhancements with just a few lines of code.

+### Features
+* Create Custom Post Types easily
+	* Control all labels and messages
+	* Add administration columns
+	* Add administration lists
+	* Add settings pages
+	* Add metaboxes
+	* Enable cloning
+	* Enable single entry export
+	* Enable drag&drop reordering
+* Create Taxonomies easily
+	* Control labels
+	* Associate with any existing post type

+## Getting Started

+### Demo

-Refer to the [Framework Demo](https://github.com/SaltusDev/framework-demo) for an example.
+Refer to the [Framework Demo](https://github.com/SaltusDev/framework-demo) for a complete plugin example.

-How to initialize the framework once it’s included in your plugin:
+Once the framework is included in your plugin, you can initialize it the following way:

     if ( class_exists( \Saltus\WP\Framework\Core::class ) ) {